 However, dry forces fought the rising tide of opposition.
 They did so by using their own existing groups.
 And they included these.

 However, drys also formed new groups.
-They included the Board of Temperance Strategy and the National Conference of Organizations Supporting the 18th Amendment.
+There was the powerful Board of Temperance Strategy.
+Also the mighty. the National Conference of Organizations Supporting the 18th Amendment.
+There were many local groups that sprang up.

 The Democratic Party platform in the 1932 election included an anti-Prohibition plank.
-Franklin Roosevelt ran for the presidency promising Repeal, which occurred on December 5, 1933.
-The popular vote for repeal of Prohibition was 74 percent in favor and 26 percent in opposition.7 So by a three to one vote, the American people rejected Prohibition.
+Franklin Roosevelt ran for the presidency promising Repeal.
+The popular vote for repeal of Prohibition was 74 percent in favor and 26 percent in opposition.7 So by a three to one vote, people rejected Prohibition.
 Only one state opposed Repeal.

-The Twenty-First Amendment repealed the Eighteenth Amendment on December 5, 1933.
+The Twenty-First Amendment repealed the Eighteenth Amendment.
 Congress specifically repealed titles one and two of the Volstead Act on August 27, 1935.
-It separately repealed federal prohibition laws in the districts and territories.
+It separately repealed federal prohibition laws in DC and territories.

-The U.S. Supreme Court held that the Volstead Act had become null and unenforceable upon repeal of the 18th Amendment.
-Therefore, prosecutions that had not led to conviction before the date of Repeal could not proceed.
+The U.S. Supreme Court held that the Volstead Act had become null and unenforceable upon Repeal.
+So prosecutions that had not led to conviction before the date of Repeal were thrown out.

 The mockingbird had made it to Mars.
 But temperance activists vowed to continue the fight.8